dbratell/garmin_plotter/README.md

 Flags
 =====

+ --filter_outliers: If used, if there is a set of fewer than 10% of the total set somewhere far from the normal runs, then those will be ignored.

  --since: If set to a date, only gpx plots since that date will be included

 --activity: Specify what activities to include.
 Can be used several times like "--activity=walking --activity=cycling".
 If not set, everything will be included.